LAStools/LAStools/bin/las2las_README.txt

 -remove_all_vlrs              : remove all VLRs
 -remove_vlr 2                 : remove VLR number 2 (couting starts at 0)
 -remove_vlrs_from_to 0 2      : remove the first three VLRs
+-remove_all_evlrs             : remove all EVLRs
+-remove_evlr 2                : remove EVLR number 2 (couting starts at 0)
+-remove_evlrs_from_to 0 2     : remove the first three EVLRs
 -remove_padding               : remove user-defined bytes before and after the header -week_to_adjusted             : converts time stamps from GPS week to Adjusted Standard GPS -adjusted_to_week             : converts time stamps from Adjusted Standard GPS to GPS week